Is Noise Cancelling Bad For Your Ears? Potential Effects And Safe Usage

 Regular use of noise cancelling technology can potentially lead to an increased sensitivity to noise.
 This is because the brain becomes accustomed to the reduced level of external sound and may perceive even relatively low levels of noise as being loud or disruptive.

 To mitigate this potential effect, it is advisable to limit the duration of noise cancelling usage and gradually expose yourself to normal levels of ambient sound.
-This can help prevent a heightened sensitivity to noise and ensure a more balanced auditory experience.
+This can help prevent a heightened and ensure a more balanced auditory experience.

 Disruption of Natural Sound Perception